What is cholera?

 To test for cholera, a healthcare provider will need a sample of your stool.
 Often, you will poop into a collection cup or bag.
 Sometimes, a healthcare provider will insert a swab into your rectum (opening where poop comes out).

-The sample gets sent to a laboratory, where experts will look at it under a microscope to identify the bacterium V. cholera.
+The sample gets sent to a laboratory, where experts will look at it under a microscope to identify the bacterium V. cholerae.
 Some areas where cholera is more common have access to a “dipstick” tool that can rapidly test a stool sample.

 Management and Treatment